blas-lapack-rs/openblas-src/README.md

 ## Contribution

-Contribution is very much appreciated.
-Fork the project, commit your changes, and open a pull request!
-Note that any contribution will be licensed according to the terms given in [LICENSE.md](LICENSE.md).
+Your contribution is highly appreciated.
+Do not hesitate to open an issue or a pull request.
+Note that any contribution submitted for inclusion in the project will be licensed according to the terms given in [LICENSE.md](LICENSE.md).

 [1]: https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms
 [2]: https://en.wikipedia.org/wiki/LAPACK